-Other major professional development initiatives for 2015 featured the following staffing roles and undertakings:
+Other major professional development initiatives for 2016 featured the following staffing roles and undertakings:

-• 1.0 FTE Head of Curriculum Role (Funded through Great Results Guarantee) focused on building staff capacity through:

-- The creation of a Cohesive Curriculum Overview - The creation of School-Based English & Maths Programmes - Building consistency and efficiency in teachers' delivery and assessment of the Australian Curriculum Standards - Continuing to a build culture Assessment as/of/for Learning (tracking and use of data) - Supporting Differentiation Practices in Daily Planning - 1.0 FTE (including a 0.6 FTE School Top-Up) to the new Master Teacher role supported staff development through: - Building efficiency & effectiveness in the Design and Delivery of Instruction (Corinda Explicit Instruction Model) - Supporting teachers' ability to make effective evidence-based decisions and judgements (teaching practice and student learning) - Supporting Differentiation Practices in the Design and Delivery of Instruction - 0.2 FTE Teachers were retained as SWPBS Tier 2 Coaches to support individual teacher and whole school needs; focussed on the development of effective classroom profiling and the attainment of the Essential Skills Classroom Management (ESCM).
+- 1.0 FTE Head of Curriculum Role (Funded through Investing for Success) focused on building staff capacity understanding the Australian Curriculum Achievement Standards; continuing to a build culture Assessment as/ of/ for Learning (tracking and the use of learning evidence) - FTE (including a 0.6 FTE School Top-Up) to the Master Teacher role supported staff development in their ability to make effective evidence-based decisions and judgements; support Differentiation Practices in the Design and Delivery of Instruction; effective delivery of a school-wide synthetic phonics program.

-The proportion of the teaching staff involved in professional development activities during 2015 was 100 %.
+The proportion of the teaching staff involved in professional development activities during 2016 was 100%.